Bake to the roots

 • Deutsch

-1. Preheat the oven to 350˚F (175°C).
-Line three 7 inch (18cm) springform tins with baking parchment, grease and dust with flour.
+1. Preheat the oven to 180°C (350°F).
+Line three springform tins (18cm)* with baking parchment, grease and dust with flour.
 Set aside.
 Mix the ground chia seeds with the water and let sit for about 5 minutes to thicken so you get chia paste aka. chia eggs.

 2. In a bowl mix flour with baking powder, baking soda, cinnamon, nutmeg, ground cloves, ginger and salt until combined.
 Set aside.
 Peel the carrots and shredd.
 Cover until needed.

-4. For the frosting add the vegan butter (margarine) to a large bowl and beat on high speed until light and fluffy.
+5. For the frosting add the vegan butter (margarine) to a large bowl and beat on high speed until light and fluffy.
 Add half of the confectioner’s sugar and mix first on low speed then on high speed until well combined.
 Add vinegar, vanilla extract, lime juice and salt and mix.
-Add the remaining confectioner’s sugar and mix until all is light and fluffy.
+Finally, add the remaining confectioner’s sugar and mix until all is light and fluffy.

-5. Place the first cake layer on your serving plate and spread a good amount of frostig on top.
+6. Place the first cake layer on your serving plate and spread a good amount of frosting on top.
 Place the second cake layer on top of the frosting and repeat – finish with the last cake layer.
-Crumb coat the cake and place in the fridge for 20-30 minutes.
-Finish the cake by decorating with the remaining frosting – how is up to you – do it clean or “messy”.
-Sprinkle with chopped pecans.
+Crumb coat the cake and place it in the fridge for about 20-30 minutes.
+Finish the cake by decorating it with the remaining frosting.
+How you do it is up to you – clean or rustic/messy is both fine.
+Sprinkle with some chopped pecans.

-1. Den Ofen auf 175°C (350°F) vorheizen.
-3 18cm (7 inch) Springformen mit Backpapier auslegen, einfetten und mit Mehl einstäuben.
+1. Den Ofen auf 180°C (350°F) Ober-/Unterhitze vorheizen.
+Drei 18cm Springformen* mit Backpapier auslegen, einfetten und mit etwas Mehl einstäuben.
 Zur Seite stellen.
-Die gemahlenen Chia Samen mit dem Wasser vermischen und für etwa 5 Minuten andicken lassen, bis Chia Gel bzw.
-“Chia Eier” entstanden sind.
+Die gemahlenen Chiasamen mit dem Wasser vermischen und für etwa 5 Minuten andicken lassen, bis Chia-Gel bzw. »Chia-Eier« entstanden sind.

 2. In einer Schüssel das Mehl mit Backpulver, Natron, Zimt, Muskatnuss, gemahlenen Nelken, Ingwer und Salz vermischen.
 Zur Seite stellen.
 Karotten schälen und raspeln.
 Abdecken, bis sie gebraucht werden.